root-project/web/manual/fitting/index.md

 The signature for fitting {% include ref class="TGraph" %} is the same as for the {% include ref class="Th1" %}.

-Only some options apply only for fitting histograms.
-These are the option
+Only the following options only apply for fitting histograms:
 - `L`
 - `WL`
-- `I`.
-T
+- `I`

 The following options only apply for [TGraph::Fit](https://root.cern/doc/master/classTGraph.html#a61269bcd47a57296f0f1d57ceff8feeb){:target="_blank"}:
 – `EX0`: When fitting a {% include ref class="TGraphErrors" %} or a {% include ref class="TgraphAsymErrors" %}, the errors on the coordinates are not used in the fit.